Opera Mini: Opera Mini 4

 On 7 November 2007, Opera Mini 4 was released.
 According to Johan Schön, technical lead of Opera Mini development, the entire code had been rewritten.
-Opera Mini 4 includes the ability to view web pages similarly to a desktop based browser by introducing Overview and Zoom functions, and a landscape view setting.
+Opera Mini 4 includes the ability to view web pages similarly to a desktop-based browser by introducing Overview and Zoom functions, and a landscape view setting.
 In Overview mode, the user can scroll a zoomed-out version of certain web pages.
 Using a built-in pointer, the user can zoom into a portion of the page to provide a clearer view; this is similar to the functionality of Opera's Nintendo-based web browsers.
 This version also includes the ability to synchronise with Opera on a personal computer.

 Prior to Opera Mini 4, the browser was offered in two editions: Opera Mini Advanced for high-memory MIDP 2 phones, and Opera Mini Basic for low-memory MIDP 1 phones.
 Opera Mini 4 replaced Opera Mini Advanced.
 Originally, Google was the default search engine on Opera Mini.
 On 8 January 2007, Opera Software and Yahoo! announced a partnership to make Yahoo! search the default instead.
 On 27 February 2008, Opera Software announced that Google would henceforth be the default search engine for Opera Mini and Opera Mobile.

 A version for the Android operating system was announced on 10 April 2008.
 Rather than port the code to Android, a wrapper was created to translate Java ME API calls to Android API calls.

 Later versions

 On 16 August 2009, Opera Software released Opera Mini 5.0 beta, which included tabbed browsing, a password manager, improved touch screen support, and a new interface, with a visual Speed Dial similar to the one introduced by Opera Software in their desktop browser.

 The browser's use of compression and encrypted proxy-based technology to reduce traffic and speed page display has the side effect of allowing it to circumvent several approaches to Internet censorship.
-Since 20 November 2009, there have been reports from Chinese users that when they use Opera Mini, they are redirected to an error page leading them to download Opera Mini China version.
+Since 20 November 2009, there have been reports from Chinese users that when they use Opera Mini, they are redirected to an error page, leading them to download the Opera Mini China version.
 This is almost certainly due to the Chinese government being concerned that users are using Opera Mini to bypass the Great Firewall of China.
 Opera agreed to route all of their traffic through government servers.

 In 2009–10: A press release announcing that Indonesia's Smart Telecom had chosen Opera Mini for their devices said that Opera Mini was the world's most popular mobile browser, and that Russia and Indonesia were the largest users.

 An iPhone version was approved for distribution by the Apple App Store on 13 April 2010.

 On 3 September 2014, Opera started taking registrations for the beta version of Opera Mini for Windows Phone.
 The browser was released for Windows Phone on 9 September 2014, as a public beta, the first Opera version for Microsoft's mobile platform since the discontinuation of Windows Mobile.